adecang/adecang.github.io/eng/audio-lingua/katie.md

 to be able to : pouvoir (être capable de)
 to guess : deviner
 space : l'espace
-a ruel : une règle
+a rule : une règle
 the news : les nouvelles, les informations
 whereas : alors que
 the lockdown : the confinement